"Few companies rival Hollister's brand-powered momentum, and our success is founded in the excellence of our employees."

 These brands are painting by numbers.
 Most people stopped doing that years ago, There's nothing wrong with brands per-se, they remind us that when we buy something of good quality, we are likely to get it again when we return to the same shop, but to pay a fortune to become a walking advertisement form these brands beggars belief.

-you for the privilege of advertising on your property.
+I always thought that companies were supposed to pay you for the privilege of advertising on your property.
 Obviously I was wrong.

 One last thing...